Becky139/Breast-Cancer-Prediction/README.md

 * Data Exploration
 * Categorical Data
 * Feature Scaling
+Explore the variables to assess how they relate to the response variable In this notebook, I am getting familiar with the data using data exploration and visualization techniques using python libraries (Pandas, matplotlib, seaborn.
+Familiarity with the data is important which will provide useful knowledge for data pre-processing)

 Page 4: Hypothesis

 Page 3: Model Selection
 * Model Selection
 * Test Model
+Find the most predictive features of the data and filter it so it will enhance the predictive power of the analytics model.
+In this notebook I use feature selection to reduce high-dimension data, feature extraction and transformation for dimensionality reduction.
+This is essential in preparing the data before predictive models are developed.

 Page 4: Finalize Model/Conculsion
 * Finalize Model